ivanpahlevi8/Challenge/README.md

 </br>

 #### User Delete Product Features
 This feature is oposite with previous feature, where in this feature user can delete item in their account basket.
 To access this feature, same as previous feature, user must login first with their account in database.
+This feature is Put request from API.
 If user already login, user can accessed this feature thorugh this link, <br/>
 ``` sql
 http://localhost:2020/user-delete-item?item_id=67df7eca-31cf-4be0-8899-366402650ceb
 ```